-While there’s not a single right way to invest in crypto, there are certainly multiple wrong ways to go about it, so make sure you avoid the usual mistakes by cluing yourself up on the basics.
+While there’s not a single right way to invest in crypto like qtum coin, there are certainly multiple wrong ways to go about it, so make sure you avoid the usual mistakes by cluing yourself up on the basics.
 Wondering how?
 Look no further.

 A brief history of cryptocurrency

 First came bitcoin, next came world domination.
 If your knowledge of cryptocurrency history doesn’t amount to much more than this, you’re in the right place.
 Let’s run through the basics.